 The house doesn't run as smooth if I'm not following My schedule.
 That's for sure.

-Using an outline of steps Emily Barnes lists in her one of her many wonderful and useful homemaking books I made up my Weekly Homemaking Routine and placed it in my Home Management Binder .
-My home management binder was initially my work planner.
+My home management binder was initially homemaking worksheets inside the planner I took to work.
 It also zipped up (my current one does not) and I could carry it to and from appointments.
 It was a work of art.

 A weekly homemaking routine to the rescue!